Welcome to the BONUS lesson of Investing Bootcamp!

 In a perfect world, The Awesome Lipstick Company will have plenty of revenues.
 After expenses and taxes, there will be a remaining pile of money, which is called income.

 Companies have several choices of what to do with these funds.
 Many firms will reinvest much of the income back into the business itself.
 This reinvestment can include the creation of new products (eyeshadow?!), hiring more staff, update computers, etc.

 However, many of these companies will return a portion of earnings to the shareholders.

 That’s Aunt Beatrice, and these are dividends.

-If in 2017, The Awesome Lipstick Company declared a dividend for $1.04 per share, and Aunt Beatrice continues to hold her 1000 shares, she can expect to receive $260 every three months.
-Meaning, at the end of 2017, in addition to any gains (or losses) in the price of the stock, $1,040 would have been deposited to her bank account.
+If in 2016, The Awesome Lipstick Company declared a dividend for $1.04 per share, and Aunt Beatrice continues to hold her 1000 shares, she can expect to receive $260 every three months.
+At the end of 2016, in addition to any gains (or losses) in the price of the stock, $1,040 would have been deposited to her bank account.
 In cash.